backstage/backstage/.changeset/nice-lobsters-tie.md

 Migrated the app template to React 17.

-To apply this change to an existing app, make the following change to `packages/app/package.json`:
+To apply this change to an existing app, make sure you have updated to the latest version of `@backstage/cli`, and make the following change to `packages/app/package.json`:

 ```diff
      "history": "^5.0.0",